 Next-Gen Network Automation - Edge Data Centers

-Data centers are becoming more distributed and smaller, says Mike Capuano, VP of Marketing at Pluribus, moving into central offices or even radio base station aggregation locations.
+Data centers are becoming more distributed and smaller, says Mike Capuano, Chief Marketing Officer at Pluribus, moving into central offices or even radio base station aggregation locations.
 This makes network automation absolutely critical.
 These smaller data centers have to become software-defined.

 Download this Report Now